Czech Avant-garde Film

 Thus the significance of the Czech avant-garde cannot be simply derived from a comparison with the development in other countries and a fixation on the superficial criteria of „novelty“ or „freshness“.
 The main criterion should be how these mentally independent films managed to address and affect the social situation and cinematography of the time.

-If it would be possible, we will make one additional screening (during the semester) of some selected works from original 16 mm or 35mm film prints.
+(If it would be possible, we could make one additional screening of some selected works from original 16 mm or 35mm film prints.)

 This course is suitable for anyone able to open her or his eyes and mind.

 Evaluation methods and criteria

 Class attendance and participation is mandatory in order to pass the course.